-Okay so let’s come to the making of these three easy Christmas cupcakes.
-Since we are focusing on three different kinds of cupcakes; Santa Hat Cupcakes, Christmas Tree Cupcakes and Snowman Cupcakes, I’m going to go through the instructions for each kind one by one.
+Okay so let's come to the making of these three easy Christmas Cupcakes recipe.
+Since we are focusing on three different kinds of cupcakes ideas: Santa Hat Cupcakes, Christmas Tree Cupcakes and Snowman Cupcakes, I'm going to go through the instructions for each kind of Christmas cupcake idea one by one.

 To make everything easy, I used a chocolate boxed cake mix.
 The recipe is written for 12 cupcakes and yields four of each kind of cupcake.
 So if you follow the recipe as written, you will make four Santa Hat Cupcakes, four Christmas Tree Cupcakes and four Snowman Cupcakes.